OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Assistant->>Logs: Check: any unresolved TODOs?

-Tools-->>Assistant: 7/12 channels active
+Tools-->>Assistant: 7/12 integrations active

 Assistant->>Logs: Check: any repeated friction?

-Assistant->>User: Report:<br/>- MEMORY.md: needs 2 updates<br/>- Open TODOs: 3 items<br/>- Tools: 7/12 channels OK<br/>- Friction: research flow<br/> could be a workflow
+Assistant->>User: Report:<br/>- MEMORY.md: needs 2 updates<br/>- Open TODOs: 3 items<br/>- Tools: 7/12 integrations OK<br/>- Friction: research flow<br/> could be a workflow template

 Roadmap